 11. The increase in technical innovation after World War Two.
 The role of civil engineering and architecture in technical progress.

-12. The scientific-technical revolution and its importance for contemporary period.
+12. The Scientific-technical Revolution and its importance for the contemporary period.

 13. Modernism and postmodernism in philosophy and the world of science.

 Deepening and increasing in orientation in history of mankind, society, science and technology.
-Concretization of imagines about social development in continuity to philosophy and increase of natural and technical sciences.
+Concretization of images about social development in continuity to philosophy and increase of nature and technical sciences.
 Systematic knowledge of important times, paradigms and personalities who are outstanding for update science and technology.
 Analysis of historical and philosophical development with view to nowadays and perspectives for future.

 Specification of controlled education, way of implementation and compensation for absences